 RECYCLING IS GETTING BACK TO BASICS

-With the slump in the worldwide recycling market over the last two years, “single stream” recyclables have become increasingly difficult to process and market.
+With the slump in the worldwide recycling market, “single stream” recyclables have become increasingly difficult to process and market.
 One way the town of Huntington can deliver and market better recyclable materials is to return to "dual stream recycling".

 DO NOT PUT PLASTIC BAGS IN YOUR RECYCLING CONTAINER OR USE THEM AS A RECYCLING CONTAINER .